DavesCodeMusings/raspberry-cobbler/docs/phase5.md

        valid_lft forever preferred_lft forever
 ```

-## Ethernet
+## Configuring Ethernet
+Now that the loopback is all set up, Ethernet is next.
+Loopback was easy.
+Ethernet is more challenging because of the Raspberry Pi 3's Ethernet being attached via USB.
+This results in it showing up after the _rcS_ start-up script has already run.
+But, we'll deal with that when we get there.

+For now, we'll configure an Ethernet adapter that can be brought up manually.

-Now that the loopback is configured, Ethernet is next.
-Edit /etc/network/interfaces and add a static IP address configuration for eth0.
+First, edit _/etc/network/interfaces_ and add a static IP address configuration for eth0.
 What's shown below is an example of a typical home network configuration.
-You'll want to adjust the address, mask, and gateway for your setup.
+You'll want to adjust the address, netmask, and gateway parameter values for your setup.
 (Or don't plug the Pi's RJ45 jack into your network switch yet and it won't matter.)

 ```
 auto lo